mir-dataset-loaders/mirdata/CONTRIBUTING.md

 ```
 which will skip the downloading step.
 Note that this is just for convenience during debugging - the tests should eventually
 all pass without this flag.

+## Troubleshooting

+If github shows a red X next to your latest commit, it means one of our checks is not passing.
+This could mean:

+1. running "black" has failed

+This means that your code is not formatted according to black's code-style.
+To fix this, simply run:
+`black --target-version py37 --skip-string-normalization mirdata/`
+from inside the top level folder of the repository.

+2. the test coverage is too low

+This means that there are too many new lines of code introduced that are not tested.
+Most of the time we will help you fix this.

+3. the docs build has failed

+This means that one of the changes you made to the documentation has caused the build to fail.
+Check the formatting in your changes (especially in `docs/datasets.rst`) and make sure they're consistent.

+4. the tests have failed

+This means at least one of tests are failing.
+Run the tests locally to make sure they're passing.
+If they're passing locally but failing in the check, we can help debug.